Quick Look at this Oven Roasted Pork Shoulder

 Instructions

-- Remove and let rest 10 minutes.
+- Rest + Serve: Remove from the oven and let rest for at least 10 minutes.
+Shred and serve.

 Notes